-I retired from teaching history and turned to writing fiction.
-Leaving 'facts' behind (not easy!), I came to love 'Telling Lies for Fun and Profit!'
-As you might expect, some of my stories have historical themes—'Illusions' and 'Infamy!'
-Others are semi-autobiographical, explore art history, obsessive collectors, or immigration.
+When I retired from teaching history, I turned to writing fiction.
+Leaving 'facts' behind (not easy!), I have enjoyed 'Telling Lies for Fun and Profit!'
+As you might expect, some of my stories have historical themes—'Illusions' and 'Infamy!' for example.
+Others are semi-autobiographical or explore art history or obsessive collectors or immigration—even pole dancers!.
 Crime, of course, is a central element.

-There are brief explanations of his fiction on this page, but by all means use the Menu bar (above) to discover additional information (non-fiction) about relocation and internment during World War II.
+There are brief explanations of some fiction and non-fiction on this page, but you should use the Menu bar (above) to discover more (books & documents) about relocation and internment during World War II and the fictional topics.

 Whether you’re a history buff or someone who just enjoys a good yarn, there's a book here for you.